devcode1981/File-Provider-Storage/doc/set-up-gdk.md

  gdk reconfigure
  ```

-If you want to work on GitLab CI you will need to install [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner).

 To enable the OpenLDAP server, see the OpenLDAP instructions in this [README](./howto/ldap.md).

 After installation [learn how to use GDK](./howto/README.md).

+### Enabling GitLab CI/CD in GDK

+If you want to work on GitLab CI/CD, see [Using GitLab Runner with GDK](howto/runner.md).